It Was

-"It Was" is a song written by Mark Wright and Gary Burr, and recorded by American country music artist Chely Wright.
-It was released in September 1999 as the second single from her album Single White Female.
+"It Was" is a song recorded by American country music artist Chely Wright.
+The song was released on October 4, 1999 by MCA Nashville as the second single from her fourth studio album Single White Female (1999).
+It was written by Mark Wright and Gary Burr and was produced by Tony Brown, Buddy Cannon, and Norro Wilson.

 The song reached number 11 on the Billboard Hot Country Singles & Tracks chart in April 2000.

 Critical reception

 Deborah Evans Price of Billboard gave the song a favorable review, saying that it "has a hauntingly beautiful melody and affecting lyric about the mercurial nature of love" and that "Wright possesses a strong voice, full of emotional depth and presence."

 Music video

 The music video was directed by Deaton-Flanigen Productions and premiered in August 1999.